SidonTheTroll/Erstes-Jahr/Physics/thermal-properties-of-solids.md

 ## Between $\alpha$ and $\beta$

-Let $dA$ be the change in are ao a 2D square metal sheet when temperature is changed by $dT$.
+Let $dA$ be the change in area of a 2D square metal sheet when temperature is changed by $dT$.
 Under this condition,

 $dA = \beta AdT$ ------$\frak{1}$